 Solar thermal installations are well-known in France.
-Almost 80 percent of the population trusted solar water heaters or combined solar systems in their home, according to a 2019 survey.
+Almost 80 percent of the population trusted solar water heaters or combined solar systems in their home, according to a 2021 survey.
 It doesn’t come as a surprise - the primary production of solar thermal energy in France has been constantly increasing.
-From 50 ktoe in 2005, production exceeded 170 ktoe in 2017.
+From 50 ktoe in 2005, production almost reached 190 ktoe in 2020.

-This number, however, steadily dropped to below 50,000 square meters in 2018.
-That year, most solar thermal surfaces installed in France were flat plate collectors.
-This drop could be explained by a technological enhancement of smaller sensors, storing more energy, and a longer durability of the products.
-A similar evolution is observed in terms of combined solar system deliveries which fell from more than a thousand installations to less than 400 in 2015 and stagnated since.
+That same year, most solar thermal surfaces installed in France were flat plate collectors.
+This could be explained by a technological enhancement of smaller sensors, storing more energy, and a longer durability of the products.
+A similar evolution is observed withcombined solar system deliveries which fell from more than a thousand installations to less than 250 in 2020 and stagnated since.

 Solar thermal equipment will be, by definition, more effective when installed in warm and sunny areas.
 Which is why it makes sense to look at French regions located overseas.
-As opposed to Metropolitan France, the sales volume of individual solar equipment in French overseas areas has peaked in 2018.
-On Guadeloupe, sold surfaces have seen a noticeable jump of 257 percent between 2017 and 2018, reaching 40,500 square meters.
-On Martinique, the sales volume almost doubled between 2015 and 2018.
+As opposed to Metropolitan France, the sales volume of individual solar equipment in French overseas areas has peaked in 2018 and in 2020.
+On Guadeloupe, sold surfaces have seen a noticeable jump of more than double between 2017 and 2020, reaching more than 33,500 square meters.
+On Martinique, the sales volume increased almost four times between 2015 and 2020.